husensofteng/ProteoWorks/Workshop1/README.md

 # Search Enigne Evaluation - ongoing
 The purpose of this workshop is to find an algorithm that can identify a larger number of hits in the deep proteomics datasets generated at our lab.
+See related [slides](https://docs.google.com/presentation/d/1TGD3SQ75VlNbgXM7J1cSvQtAXrDQMzNCU4HXLqAFM3Y/edit?usp=sharing).

 - Details about each tool, including documentation and specifications, should be reported in s correponding directory of the tool.